 - Analysis of hydraulic impact from armoring

-HHS personnel have worked in the production and the environmental dredging businesses.
-HHS is able to help in selecting or designing specialized equipment and in the application of the equipment to environmental projects.
+Hard Hat personnel have worked in the production and the environmental dredging businesses.
+Hard Hat is able to help in selecting or designing specialized equipment and in the application of the equipment to environmental projects.

 - Thermal desorption

 - Sediment separation